xing/hops/packages/redux/README.md

 When server-side rendering/data fetching is enabled, this will dispatch matching actions on the server and prefill the store for client-side.

-On the client-side by default this will dispatch matching actions only on client-side navigation (can be overriden by setting `alwaysDispatchActionsOnClient` to `true`).
+On the client-side by default this will dispatch matching actions only on client-side navigation (can be overridden by setting `alwaysDispatchActionsOnClient` to `true`).

 Actions receive two parameters: `params` (see [URL Parameters](https://reacttraining.com/react-router/web/example/url-params) in the react-router docs) and an object containing `location` (the react router [`location`](https://reacttraining.com/react-router/web/api/location) object) and [`match`]((https://reacttraining.com/react-router/web/api/match).